arp242/zli/flag.markdown

 - `flag.StringVar(&s, ..)` requires declaring the variable first, and `s :=
   flag.String(..)` means having pointers everywhere.
 Neither is great IMO.

+- `prog -ab` is interpreted as a single flag, instead of `prog -a -b`.
+This is not fixed in this package either (yet).

 I looked at some existing libraries and there were always some things to my dislike.